johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-15 Introduction to Importing Data in Python
+### Finished 15 Introduction to Importing Data in Python
 Learn to import data into Python from various sources, such as Excel, SQL, SAS and right from the web.